 and no SPT is observed.
 However, the mean oscillator population $\expect{\hat{n}}_\infty$ exhibits a pole at a coupling

-For $g > g_\mathrm{b,1}$ there is no physical solution ($\expect{\hat{n}}_\infty<0$).
-This sudden change with respect to $g$ marks the onset of a first-order phase transition in the population of the harmonic oscillator: From a dynamical simulation of the cumulant equations in Fig. \ref{fig:breakdown} b) it can be seen that $\expect{\hat{n}}$ grows to values much higher than in the superradiant phase and keeps increasing with time.
-At $g_\mathrm{b,1}$ the system thus undergoes a transition to a non-steady breakdown phase characterized by unlimited heating of the harmonic oscillator.
+Above $g = g_\mathrm{b,1}$ there is no physical solution ($\expect{\hat{n}}_\infty<0$).
+This marks a substantial change in the behavior of the harmonic oscillator: From a dynamical simulation of the cumulant equations in Fig. \ref{fig:breakdown} (b) it can be seen that $\expect{\hat{n}}$ grows to values much higher than in the superradiant phase and keeps increasing over time.
+At $g_\mathrm{b,1}$ the system thus undergoes a transition to a nonsteady runaway phase characterized by heating of the harmonic oscillator.
 For the BPT, correlations are essential.
 These are captured by our cumulant approach, while the transition is not obtained from a semiclassical mean-field approach \cite{SI}.

-The breakdown behavior seen from Fig. \ref{fig:breakdown} partially resembles an effect recently reported as ``breakdown of the photon blockade'', studied in a driven JC model for a single particle \cite{Carmichael2015}, and experimentally observed in a superconducting system \cite{Fink2017}.
+The behavior seen from Fig. \ref{fig:breakdown} partially resembles an effect recently reported as ``breakdown of the photon blockade'', studied in a driven JC model for a single particle \cite{Carmichael2015}, and experimentally observed in a superconducting system \cite{Fink2017}.
 Here, the anharmonicity of the spin-oscillator interaction in the presence of an excitation prevents higher excitation of the harmonic oscillator by a coherent drive.
-At a critical coupling, this blockade breaks down, resulting in a highly-excited steady state.
-While in \cite{Carmichael2015} the breakdown is due to a classical drive and results in a steady state, in the Dicke model at hand the breakdown is caused by the anti-JC part of the spin-oscillator coupling which gives rise to a non-stationary phase.
-This can be understood from the fact that the anti-JC coupling $\hat{a}^\dagger \hat{\sigma}_+^{(j)}$ can add two excitations to the system, both in the spins as well as in the oscillator.
+At the critical coupling $g_\mathrm{b}$, the blockade breaks down, resulting in a highly excited runaway phase.
+While in Ref. \cite{Carmichael2015} the breakdown is due to a classical drive and results in a steady state, in the Dicke model at hand the breakdown is caused by the anti-JC part of the spin-oscillator coupling which gives rise to a nonstationary phase.
+This can be understood from the fact that the anti-JC couplings $\hat{a}^\dagger \hat{\sigma}_+^{(j)}$ can add two excitations to the system, one to the spins and one to the oscillator.
 Spontaneous emission then continuously resets the spins, leaving one excitation in the oscillator.
 This results in a pronounced heating process.
-Due to the coherent nature of the coupling in the multi-particle Dicke model, the breakdown is cooperative, as can be understood from the following considerations.
+Because of the coherent nature of the coupling in the multiparticle Dicke model, the breakdown phenomenon is cooperatively enhanced, as can be understood from the following considerations.